hpc/dcp/README.md

 Using a filesystem that benefits from heavy parallel reads and writes is recommended (Such as Lustre or PanFS).
-This program is designed for a filesystem with hundreds of hard disks.
+This program is designed for a filesystem with tens to thousands of hard disks.

 Usage
 -----